Candlestick Chart in Excel (Table of Contents)

 Introduction to Candlestick Charts in Excel

-If you are not familiar with the Candlestick chart in excel, it is a chart that can be used to represent the stock data in excel.
+If you are unfamiliar with the Candlestick chart in Excel, it is a chart you can use to represent the stock data in Excel.
 Analyzing stock data in a simpler manner is a big task.
 Because you always will have a lot of history getting generated.
-Fortunately enough, excel has inbuilt stock charts of different types for this purpose.
-One of those charts is the Open-High-Low-Close chart which is also known as the Candlestick chart.
-This chart is usually helpful in describing the stock, currency, capitals, derivatives movements over time.
-It allows the user to have a clean and simple, visually attractive output that is easy to understand as well.
+Fortunately, Excel has inbuilt stock charts of different types for this purpose.
+One of those charts is the Open-High-Low-Close chart, also known as the Candlestick chart.
+This chart is usually helpful in describing the stock, currency, capital, and derivatives movements over time.
+It allows the user to have a clean, simple, visually attractive output that is also easy to understand.
 This graph allows you to have an analysis of stock and price patterns.

 There are two types of Candlestick chart in Excel:

-- Volume-Open-High-Low-Close Chart: This is the chart that is similar to the first one.
-However, it adds the stock volume as well under graphical representation to have a better visualization output.
+- Volume-Open-High-Low-Close Chart: This chart is similar to the first one.
+However, it adds the stock volume under graphical representation for better visualization output.

 How to Create a Candlestick Chart in Excel?